cmdlab/pyGWBSE/README.md

 - ``git clone https://github.com/cmdlab/pyGWBSE.git``
 2. Install *py*GWBSE in a clean enviromnent using python=3.9.
 I suggest using Anaconda3 to manange environments.
 - ``conda create --name pygwbse python=3.9``
-3. Activate the Hetero2d environment and run the line below in the Hetero2d directory to install:
+3. Activate the *py*GWBSE environment and run the line below in the *py*GWBSE directory to install:
 - ``pip install -r requirements.txt``
 4. After installation, *py*GWBSE needs to be added to your python path.
 This can be done by running the first line below **OR** by adding the 2nd line listed below to your *.bashrc* file.
 Only necessary if python cannot find the package or the setup.py failed for some reason.
 - ``python setup.py develop`` or ``python setup.py install``